The Lonely: Closing narration

+Preview for next week's story

 Other media

 An audio adaptation of "The Lonely", featuring Mike Starr as Corry, was produced for radio in the mid-2000s; it was released on CD by CBS Consumer Products in 2007 as part of The Twilight Zone Radio Dramas Vol. 4.

 In 2007, "The Lonely" was produced for the stage by 4 Letter Entertainment.

 Production information

 "The Lonely" was the first regular episode to enter production following the success of the pilot episode, "Where Is Everybody?" in selling the series.

 It was the first of several episodes (including "I Shot an Arrow into the Air", "A Hundred Yards Over the Rim" and "The Rip Van Winkle Caper") to be filmed on location in Death Valley.
 Unprepared for the terrible conditions they would face, the crew suffered extreme dehydration and heat exhaustion and director of photography George T. Clemens even collapsed, falling from a camera crane while filming continued.

+For reasons unknown, Ted Knight is not listed in the episode credits.